rikasun/a-real-django-app/README.md

 # a-real-django-app
 A real django app.
 Can't be more real.

+## Project Overview

+This project is a Django-based web application designed to provide a robust and scalable platform for web services.
+It includes features such as API endpoints, user authentication, and background task scheduling.

+### Current Version/Status
+- Version: 1.0.0
+- Status: Active Development

+### System Requirements
+- Docker and Docker Compose (for Docker setup)
+- Python 3.8+
+- PostgreSQL

 ## Docker Setup (Recommended)

 1. Install Docker and Docker Compose on your system